studersi/test-4/Tutorial-04-README.md

 Let’s have a look at the values in order.

 In the description of the _common_ log format we saw that the second value, the _logname_ entry, displays an unused artifact right after the client IP address.
 We’ll replace this item in the log file with the country code for the client IP address.
 This is useful, because this country code is strongly characteristic of an IP address.
-(In many cases there is no big difference whether the request originates nationally or from the South Pacific).
+(In many cases there is a big difference whether the request originates nationally or from the South Pacific).
 It is now practical to place it right next to the IP address and have it add more in-depth information to the meaningless number.

 After this comes the time format defined in Tutorial 2, which is oriented to the time format of the error log and is now congruent with it.
 We are also keeping track of microseconds, giving us precise timing information.
 We are familiar with the next values.

 _%v_ refers to the canonical host name of the server that handled the request.
 If we talk to the server via an alias, the actual name of the server will be written here, not the alias.
 In a virtual host setup the virtual host server names are also canonical.
-They will this also show up here and we can distinguish among them in the log file.
+They will thus also show up here and we can distinguish among them in the log file.

 _%A_ is the IP address of the server that received the request.
 This value helps us to distinguish among servers if multiple log files are combined or multiple servers are writing to the same log file.